Dustin McDaniel: Second term

 McDaniel was unopposed in the 2010 Democratic Party Primary.
 During the general election, he again faced Green Party candidate Rebekah Kennedy.
 McDaniel easily defended his seat, capturing 72.8% of the vote to secure a second term.

 During his second term, McDaniel became the first Arkansas Attorney General to argue before the U.S. Supreme Court in nearly 16 years, successfully arguing the State's position in Blueford v.
 Arkansas (2012).

-The term also included multiple settlements he procured on behalf of the State of Arkansas.
-In March 2013, McDaniel announced an arbitration panel issued a ruling that allowed a settlement to proceed between Arkansas and the tobacco companies that signed the 1998 Master Settlement Agreement.
-Arkansas received the entire amount of settlement money that was in escrow, which amounted to $22.7 million.
+The term also included multiple settlements he procured for the State of Arkansas.
+In March 2013, McDaniel announced that an arbitration panel issued a ruling allowing a settlement between Arkansas and the tobacco companies that signed the 1998 Master Settlement Agreement.
+Arkansas received the entire settlement money in escrow, which amounted to $22.7 million.
 That November, McDaniel successfully negotiated a settlement agreement with North Little Rock School District, Pulaski County Special School District, and the Little Rock School District that phased out millions in ongoing, annual desegregation payments.
-The state would pay the districts $65.8 million for four years with the final year's funds used only for construction of academic facilities.
+The state would pay the districts $65.8 million for four years, with the final year's funds used only to construct academic facilities.
 In January 2014, U.S. District Judge D. Price Marshall accepted the agreement.